The best exercises for kids with cerebral palsy are the ones that your kid will actually want to do.

 This will help ensure that all the right areas are targeted and optimize your child’s ability to improve.

-Every case of cerebral palsy is different and will have varying recovery goals.
+Every case of cerebral palsy is different and each child will have varying recovery goals.
 Therefore, having an individualized exercise regimen will help cater to your child’s unique needs.

 Range of Motion Exercises for Kids with Cerebral Palsy